(55636) 2002 TX300

-' (provisional designation ') is an icy trans-Neptunian object orbiting the Sun in the Kuiper belt.
+' is an icy trans-Neptunian object orbiting the Sun in the Kuiper belt.
 It has a diameter of about 300 km and a highly reflective surface made of fresh water ice.
 It is the brightest and possibly the largest known member of the Haumea family, a population of Kuiper belt objects that broke off from the dwarf planet Haumea 4.4 billion years ago.

 was discovered on 15 October 2002 by the NASA-directed Near-Earth Asteroid Tracking (NEAT) survey at Palomar Observatory.
 When it was discovered, astronomers initially inferred from its high brightness that it could be a large dwarf planet almost 1000 km in diameter.
 This was later disproven in October 2009, when astronomers measured the diameter of for the first time by observing the object occulting or blocking out the light of a background star. is now known to be too small to likely qualify as a dwarf planet, and its brightness mainly comes from its reflective surface. was the first Kuiper belt object (besides Pluto and its moon Charon) that was observed via stellar occultation.